Goldenblissy/printf/README.md

-# printf
-Team collaboration between Emmanuel Archibong and Wisdom USa
+# Team collaboration between Emmanuel Archibong and Wisdom Usa on creating a printf in C